South Korean tech giant Samsung is officially killing off one of the popular ‘Galaxy Note’ brand names.

 As per the report, the news is not exactly a surprise.
 Samsung has not released a Galaxy Note device since the Galaxy Note 20, and Note 20 Ultra was released in 2020.

 When Samsung first launched the Galaxy Note over a decade ago — back in October 2011 — with a massive (for the time) 5.3-inch screen, it towered over contemporaries, like the 4.3-inch screen Galaxy S II or the 3.5-inch iPhone 4S.

-The Note was key in helping to popularise big smartphones, but it wasn’t all slam dunks for Samsung, the report said.
+The report said the note was key in helping to popularise big smartphones, but it wasn’t all slam dunks for Samsung.

-Recently, Samsung has launched Galaxy S22 Series in India on February 17.
+Recently, Samsung launched Galaxy S22 Series in India on February 17.

 The Galaxy S22+ starts at Rs 84,999 for the 8GB+128GB model and goes up to Rs 88,999 for the 8GB+256GB option.